GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 >  NOTE: When using the pull-replication and replication plugins together,
 >  **NOT having** a `fetch` configuration for a remote, will also enable
 >  the standard _push_ replication for that remote.

+  Default: refs/*:refs/*, with the force fetch set to
+    `gerrit.defaultForceUpdate`

 [2]: #example_file